Why the Biggest Innovations Come From Boring Problems

 No matter how carefully you plan and build something, users will adapt it to fit their needs.
 IKEAhackers, for example, features DIY instructions for modifying IKEA products from people around the world.
 IKEA sells the IDEALISK to grate cheese, but in the hands of a creative hacker, it quickly becomes a lamp.

-Similarly, we can’t take full credit for Jotform Approvals.
+Similarly, we can’t take full credit for Jotform Workflows.
 The idea came from seeing users hack our features to build workflows based on form submissions.
 We knew they needed an easy way to automate approval processes for activities like employee onboarding, expense reporting, vacation approvals, financial aid applications, purchase orders, and more.

 Just as you listen to customer feedback and internal brainstorms, try to watch what’s happening behind the curtains.
 Exploring the unintended ways people use your product can uncover fascinating insights and ultimately, grow your business.
 Opportunities for innovation are everywhere.